anmol0709/OCR-SRGAN/README.md

 Run code using $python3 runall.py

-#The pretrained model was coded using previous versions of tensorflow and dlib so i was not able
+#The pretrained model i used for super resolution was coded using previous versions of tensorflow and dlib so i was not able
-to run it to obtain enhanced images. otherwise the code is complete
+to run it to obtain enhanced images.
+#Otherwise the code is complete with taking images as input.
+#The SRGAN model outputs the enhanced images in  '/results/images'